-THEME DEFINITION OPTIONS ANALYSIS Identification and/or assessment of options to meet service need is inadequate / incomplete.
+THEME DEFINITION PROCUREMENT Inadequate procurement strategy, inadequate procurement planning, documentation does not ensure transparency in the decision-making process.
+Delivery strategy not appropriately detailed and project staging not addressed.
+OPTIONS ANALYSIS Identification and/or assessment of options to meet service need is inadequate / incomplete.
 Alternative options, including a realistic base case, are poorly explained / justified.
 Lack of a clear justification for the preferred option.
 COMMERCIAL CAPABILITY Insufficient rigour, process and accuracy around cost estimates and contingency estimating, planning and management.
 Funding for the next phase not confirmed or allocated, gaps in project funding, lack of suitable funding strategy.
 APPROACH TO PLANNING AND APPROVALS Planning pathway to achieve planning consent in a timely manner not identified or articulated.
 CHANGE MANAGEMENT Lack of an effective mechanism to identify the changes necessary to achieve project outcomes.
 Lack of a change management plan / inadequate change management plan.
 OPERATIONAL READINESS PLANNING Lack of, or inadequate mechanisms to ensure effective readiness planning, prioritisation, management and operation.
 Operational governance and management structures not determined and/or established.
 SHARING KNOWLEDGE ACROSS GOVERNMENT Lack of, or inadequate processes to capture and share lessons learnt (errors and successes).
 INTEGRATION WITH PRECINCT AND ACROSS SERVICES Inadequate consideration of interfacing networks, precincts, projects and services.
 UNDERSTANDING GOVERNMENT PROCESSES Relevant NSW Government guidelines, frameworks and processes not considered, employed and/or complied with during project development and delivery.
 CLEAR PROJECT OBJECTIVES The project objectives do not align to Government priorities, are not clear and/or do not articulate the service need.
 The scope, scale and requirements of the project have not been appropriately articulated.
 The project scope does not align with the project objectives and KPIs have not been developed.
 SUSTAINABILITY Lack of or inadequate consideration, documentation and assessment of the social, economic and environmental impacts of the project.